jonathanpmay/nexus-aws/README.md

 # nexus-aws
-Creates AWS code pipelines for your projects.
+Creates a simple AWS code pipeline for your projects.

 ## Reference Architecture
 TODO